|Category||Administration and Management|

 (e) Safety checks shall occur:

-i. before the staff member or student commences work with children (or before deadline dates as specified under commencement provisions in clauses 25 and 26 of the Vulnerable Children Act 2014), and subsequently
+i. before the staff member or student commences work with children (or before deadline dates as specified under commencement provisions in clauses 25 and 26 of the Children's Act 2014), and subsequently

 ii. at least every three years if the staff member or student is continuing in a University role which involves child contact.